Sbillups0/Pokemon-Card-Collection/docs/Peer_review_response.md

 Filter by the quantity of the card I have
 The error messages across endpoints are inconsistent and not very detailed.
 For example:

-When buying packs -> "Not enough coins" could include current balance Invalid card names should specify what valid options are or specify things like the name to match the databases capitalization
+Invalid card names should specify what valid options are or specify things like the name to match the databases capitalization
 It would be nice to see other users' collections or total collection value.
 Maybe a leaderboard or general way to inspect the collections of others.